-Parents/those authorised to pick up children need to sign the children in to the register at the main reception desk with time of their arrival.
+Parents need to sign the children in to the register at the main reception desk with time of their arrival.

 Parents take their children to the relevant part of the nursery.
-Upstairs we have our children under the age of two and a half.
-Downstairs we have the children aged from two to five years.

-Upon arrival in their relevant room children are signed into their room register.
+Upstairs we have our children under the age of two.
+Downstairs we have the children aged two to five years.
+Upon arrival in their relevant rooms children are signed into their room register.

 Parents are seen off the premises both in the morning as they go off to work and in the afternoon / evening as they pick up their children.
+People who do not normally pick up will be asked for id as well as passwords.